bguiz/blog.bguiz.com/src/documents/presentations/nodejs-servers-at-scale/index.md

 - Low loads: Promises & callbacks had same performance
 - High loads: Callbacks outperformed promises
   - Small but perceptible difference
-- Rule of 3
-  - No more than 3 nested functions
-    1. Main function (route handler)
-    2. Callbacks
-    3. Nested callbacks
-  - Any more than this:
-    - Function is too complex, refactor/ rewrite, OR
-    - `yield` callbacks

 =SLIDE=